pandastrike/bayzee/README.md

     - name: "avg_score"
       is_numerical: True
   # precision of numerical features
   float_precision: 4

+# logger config
+logger:
-# output directory (relative to the location of this config file)
+  # directory where log files are written (relative to the location of this config file)
-output_path: "../data"
+  logsDir: "../logs"
 ```

 ## Customization